-The supported version for the Transactional replication and the rules for the supported versions are pretty simple and clearly written on the Replication Backward Compatibility.
+On the Replication Backward Compatibility, the supported version for Transactional replication and the rules for the supported versions are rather straightforward and clearly described.

-–> A Distributor can be any version as long as it is greater than or equal to the Publisher version (in many cases the Distributor is the same instance as the Publisher.
+–> Any version that is more than or equal to the Publisher version can be a Distributor (in many circumstances, the Distributor and Publisher are the same instance).

-–> A Publisher can be any version as long as it less than or equal to the Distributor version.
+–> A Publisher can be any version that is less than or equal to that of the Distributor.

-Coming to our Environment the Client is asking to Setup Hight Availability between SQL 2012 with Read\Write operation and SQL 2016 with Read Operations
+When it comes to our environment, the client wants to set up high availability between SQL 2012 with Read/Write operations and SQL 2016 with Read operations.

 Initially, we considered configuring AlwaysOn, but due to licencing concerns with the version that the client owned, this was not a viable option.
 Furthermore, because the data was required in near-real-time, we were unable to use typical backup/restore or log shipping methods ( As the Readonly mode is not supported because of two mixed Versions ).

 We chose to go with Replication after much deliberation.
 As a result, the setup will be as follows:

 As a Publisher, our client was using SQL Server 2012.
 We can utilise SQL Server 2012, 2014, 2016, 2017, or 2019 as a Distributor, and SQL Server 2008/R2, 2012, 2014, or 2016 as a Subscriber.